johbar/text-extraction-service/README.md

 go build -tags nomsgpack -o tes
 ```

-If you don't need the NATS based cache additionally supply the build tag `cache_nop`.
-This will also disable the NATS interface as a whole.
+## Embed NATS

-If you want no embedded NATS server but the possibility to connect to an external server at run time use the build tag `no_embedded_nats`.
+If you want to run NATS embedded in TES with zero config use the build tag `embed_nats`.

 ## OCR (experimental)